VaibhavGovindwar/VaibhavGovindwar/README.md

 - 👋 Hi, I’m @VaibhavGovindwar
 - 👀 I’m interested in python and development skills
-- 🌱 I’m currently learning data science
+- 🌱 I’m currently learning data science, developing skills for futher
-- 💞️ I’m looking to collaborate as a developer
+- 💞️ I’m looking to collaborate as a entry level experience and a developer
-- 📫 How to reach me -- search on google @ github.com/VaibhavGovindwar
+- 📫 How to reach me -- linkedin.com/vaibhav-govindwar or mail me govindwarvaibhav@gmailcom
 - 😄 Pronouns: him/he
-- ⚡ Fun fact: coder / developer
+- ⚡ Fun fact:

 <!---
 VaibhavGovindwar/VaibhavGovindwar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.